Cooler Master Hyper 212 Halo White Review

 Cooler Master Hyper 212 Halo White review conclusion

 What impressed us most about the Cooler Master Hyper 212 Halo White was its blissfully simple installation with minimal parts despite supporting all current and some previous AMD and Intel mainstream desktop CPU sockets.
-Secondly, it looks absolutely fantastic with its white color scheme and vibrant RGB fan.
+Secondly, it looks fantastic with its white color scheme and vibrant RGB fan.